nonaaaaaaaaa/AirBnB_clone/README.md

 Welcome to the AirBnB clone project!

-a full web application The program is designed for users who want to manage their Airbnb listings, bookings, and reservations from their terminal.
+Creation of a command interpreter to manage the hbnb projects a full web application The program is designed for users who want to manage their Airbnb listings, bookings, and reservations from their terminal.

 Description of the command interpreter: